AlibabaCloudDocs/config/intl.en-US/Resource Compliance Audit/View compliance results/View the compliance evaluation results.md

 # View the compliance evaluation results

-You can view the compliance evaluation results that are returned by a rule in the Cloud Config console by using one of the following methods:
+This topic describes how to view the compliance evaluation results that are generated based on a rule in the Cloud Config console.

+## Use an ordinary account

+-   Method 1: View the value in the column in the **Rules** list.
+You can perform the following steps:
+    1. Log on to the [Cloud Config console](https://config.console.aliyun.com).
+    2. In the left-side navigation pane, click **Rules**.
+-   Method 2: Go to the **Result** tab.
+You can perform the following steps:
+    1. Log on to the [Cloud Config console](https://config.console.aliyun.com).
+    2. In the left-side navigation pane, click **Rules**.
--   Method 1: On the **Overview** page, view the statistics on the compliance evaluation results in the **Compliance** section.
+    3. On the **Rules** page, find the rule for which you want to view the compliance evaluation results.
+Then, click the rule name in the column or click in the column.
+    4. Click the **Result** tab.

+## Use a management account

+-   Method 1: View the value in the column in the **Rules** list.
+You can perform the following steps:
+    1. Log on to the [Cloud Config console](https://config.console.aliyun.com).
+    2. In the left-side navigation pane, click **Rules**.
+    3. On the **Rules** page, click the required account group tab.
+-   Method 2: Go to the **Result** tab.
+You can perform the following steps:
+    1. Log on to the [Cloud Config console](https://config.console.aliyun.com).
+    2. In the left-side navigation pane, click **Rules**.
+    3. On the **Rules** page, click the required account group tab.
--   Method 2: On the **Rules** page, find the rule and view the statistics on the compliance evaluation results in the **Compliance** column.
+    4. On the account group tab, find the rule for which you want to view the compliance evaluation results.
+Then, click the rule name in the column or click in the column.
--   Method 3: View the compliance evaluation results on the Rule Details tab of the details page of the rule.
-For more information, see [View the details of a rule](/intl.en-US/Resource Compliance Audit/Manage rules/View the details of a rule.md).
+    5. Click the **Result** tab.